 Location: Between the shoulder blades and the spine at the level of the heart.

-Chiropractic Healing Benefits: This calming point balances the emotions, relieves anxiety, grief, and other emotional imbalances.
+Chiropractic Healing Benefits: This calming point balances the emotions and relieves anxiety, grief, and other emotional imbalances.

 Heavenly Pillar (B 10)